-BATON ROUGE, LA — Hundreds of community and faith based organizations came together Friday as one to educate themselves just in time for the spring legislative session.
+BATON ROUGE, LA (WVLA) — Hundreds of community and faith based organizations came together Friday as one to educate themselves just in time for the spring legislative session.

 One of their topics of conversation was payday loans.
 Money is a constant struggle for many Americans and here in Louisiana we are no exception.